Marina AminyProfessor of English, Dept. Co-Chair

 In 2004, I was awarded a Spencer Foundation Dissertation Fellowship and later several other honors for my dissertation research on language socialization and literacy practices in local communities.
 Since then, I have published my research in various academic venues and presented and spoken at dozens of national conferences.

-My areas of expertise include administration and leadership, language development, curriculum and instruction, assessment, teacher and tutor training, academic literacy, reading, literacy theory, sociocultural theories and ethnography.
+My areas of expertise include educational leadership, language development, curriculum and instruction, assessment, teacher and tutor training, academic literacy, reading, literacy theory, sociocultural theories and ethnography.

 As department co-chair, I work closely with my colleagues to evaluate and improve compostion curriculum, assess Student Learning Outcomes and develop basic skills curriculum.
 I also actively participate in a range of college-wide and division-wide committees and programs, including working as a faculty tutorial specialist in the Learning Resource Center.

 My last peer-refereed article in Issues in Teacher Education explores ways to support the academic literacy development of secondary teachers who are themselves second language learners.
-In January, 2013, I presented two sessions at the Student Success Summit at Irvine Valley College in the Spring detailing our college's improved tutor training practices and how our department uses SLO evidence for improving student success.
-I also presented similar findings to the Board of Trustees in February of this year.
+In January, 2013, I presented two sessions at the Student Success Summit at Irvine Valley College, detailing our college's improved tutor training practices and how our department uses SLO evidence for improving student success.
+I also presented similar findings to the Board of Trustees in February of 2013.

 A fun fact about me is that I can read and write in four languages.
 Outside of work, I enjoy reading, spending time with family and friends, playing Scrabble and Fruit Ninja on my phone and practicing Taekwondo; I am currently a brown belt, working toward my first degree black belt!